Explore Scotland Coasteering Centres

 Clan Adventures offers a whole range of adventure sports across Central Scotland, and will work with your group to find the best coasteering location to suit you!
 Perfect for stag and hen parties, you can tailor-make a package of adventure activities to include coasteering at one of the top spots listed above.

 With so much great terrain to explore, there’s a number of experienced and highly rated coasteering providers operating in the area.
-You can search the location of all of these coasteering centres using the interactive map of Scotland below.
+You can search the location of all of these centres when coasteering Scotland using the interactive map below.